hpcugent/vsc_user_docs/README.md

 You can use the `build.sh` wrapper script to take of the steps below, all options including `--help` are passed to the `build.py` tool.

-Using `export INSTALLDEPS=1` before building will first install the dependencies in a subdir `pypkgs`, and then build the docs.
-(You typicaly only need to run that once, unless some of the dependencies are updated).
+Make sure to run `export INSTALLDEPS=1` before building for the first time.
+This will install the dependencies in a subdir `pypkgs`, and then build the docs.
+You typically only need to set this variable once, unless some of the dependencies are updated.

 Using `export WEBSERVER=1` before building will first build the docs, and then start a local webserver that provides the docs (and if supported by the OS, open a new browser tab with the page loaded).